 This is one of the most frustrating moments a new trader faces, and it happens constantly.
 The Pattern Day Trader rule — commonly called the PDT rule — has been the single biggest barrier to entry for aspiring day traders since 2001.
 It has forced beginners into awkward workarounds, pushed some toward riskier overseas brokers, and confused just about everyone who’s encountered it.

-Here’s the good news: we’re going to break this rule down until it makes complete sense.
-You’ll understand exactly what triggers it, what happens when you’re flagged, the legal ways to work around it, and — this is the big one — the historic regulatory overhaul that could eliminate the $25,000 requirement entirely in 2026.
+Here’s the good news — and in April 2026, it became very good news.
+We’re going to break this rule down until it makes complete sense.
+You’ll understand exactly what triggered it, what happened when you were flagged, the workarounds traders used for two decades, and — the headline event — the SEC’s historic decision on April 14, 2026 to eliminate the $25,000 requirement entirely and replace the PDT framework with a modern, risk-based margin system.

 If you’ve been following our Beginner’s Guide series, you already understand how much money you need to start trading and the differences between day trading, swing trading, and investing.
 The PDT rule is where those capital requirements get very real, very fast.